-Your guide to the Pitlochry What to Do section of the Pitlochry web site.
-There is a huge choice, from fabulous views, to wildlife and Ospreys, to a unique recreated Scottish Crannog the only one in the UK, to a cathedral, cinema and a craft breweryat the other end of the scale.
+What to Do when in Pitlochry?
+There is a huge choice, from fabulous views, to wildlife and Ospreys, and a unique recreated Scottish Crannog the only one in the UK, to a cathedral, cinema and a craft brewery at the other end of the scale.

 The Pass of Killiecrankie